abaruchi/IcingaMonitor/HACKING.md

 # docker exec -i -t 5afda1dcfec3 /bin/bash

 root@5afda1dcfec3:/# mysql -p

 Enter password: \<type_password\>
-Welcome to the MySQL monitor.
-Commands end with ; or \g.
-Your MySQL connection id is 7
-Server version: 5.5.49-0ubuntu0.12.04.1 (Ubuntu)

-Copyright (c) 2000, 2016, Oracle and/or its affiliates.
-All rights reserved.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

 mysql> GRANT ALL ON *.* to root@'%' IDENTIFIED BY 'root';
-Query OK, 0 rows affected (0.00 sec)

 mysql> FLUSH PRIVILEGES;
-Query OK, 0 rows affected (0.00 sec)

 mysql> quit
-Bye
 root@5afda1dcfec3:/# exit
 exit
 #